gochirsukh/python-basics/README.md

-# Coding Dojo
+# Programming Foundation

-This is a coding dojo where i practice my foundational moves
+Understanding and mastering the foundational programming concepts is imperative to be a successful software engineer.

 - Classes
 - Algorithms
 - Data Structures
+- File Handling